loicleray/WOAH_WAHIS.ReportRetriever/README.md

 ## 2. Gathering reports
 Now that you've thought about the data that is of interest it's time to start telling the program to access the data.
 Copy and paste filter values of interest into the command-line as per the instructions below.
+The program accepts multiple inputs for each filter flags.
+Filter flags can be combined.

-tk tk qgather reports of interest using flags and specify data of interest.spot
+> Please note that depending on the amount of data you're accessing this may take a LONG time.
+Processing 4000 reports may take up to 5hrs.
+The code automatically saves progress as it runs, by default an excel spreadsheet is saved every 250 reports.

-### Selecting date range
+### i) Selecting date range
 You **MUST** limit report results based on a date range using the `-sd` (`start_date`) and `-ed` (`end_date`) flags.
 Date arguments must be added in *YYYY-MM-DD* format.
 The `start_date` must precede `end_date`.

 **Example:**